-ODF experienced itself and collected evidence on how authoritarian regimes and their proxies are now systematically weaponizing important regulatory recommendations developed by the Financial Action Task Force (FATF), an intergovernmental organization founded on the initiative of the G7 to develop trust-based policies to combat money laundering.
+ODF itself experienced and collected evidence on how authoritarian regimes and their proxies are now systematically weaponizing important regulatory recommendations developed by the Financial Action Task Force (FATF), an intergovernmental organization founded on the initiative of the G7 to develop trust-based policies to combat money laundering.
 We documented abuses of anti-money laundering laws (AML), combating the financing of terrorism regulations (CFT), cybersecurity laws, and mutual legal assistance treaties (MLAT).

-Regimes have learnt how to abuse these trust-based cooperation mechanisms employed by Western countries.
-These regimes can arbitrarily freeze or confiscate assets in the U.S., deprive Americans from accessing financial services, exploit financial intelligence and personal data, and disseminate targeted misinformation to undermine an entity's economic reputation.
+Regimes have learned how to abuse these trust-based cooperation mechanisms employed by Western countries.
+These regimes can arbitrarily freeze or confiscate assets in the U.S., deprive Americans of access to financial services, exploit financial intelligence and personal data, and disseminate targeted misinformation to undermine an entity's economic reputation.
 By abusing these international agreements, they can also initiate strategic lawsuits against public participation (SLAPP) - draining their critics residing in Western countries, legally and financially.

 Many authoritarian governments have used such tactics to target our organization.
-As a result, our bank and crypto-assets services provider accounts, crowdfunding platform accounts were terminated.
-Our financial data was weaponized both against donors, recipients of the funds, our partners, and our family members transnationally.
+As a result, our bank and crypto-asset service provider accounts, crowdfunding platform accounts were terminated.
+Our financial data was weaponized both against donors, recipients of the funds, our partners, and our family members transnationally.1 resulting in financial exclusion and account closures in Western jurisdictions, despite repeated court victories proving the accusations were unfounded.2

 This is what we call transnational financial repression.
 How was it possible?
 Authoritarian regimes abused the AML compliance frameworks developed by FATF.
-This led banks, crypto-asset service providers and crowdfunding platforms to categorize ODF and its associates as high-risk clients, resulting in financial exclusion and account closures in western jurisdictions, despite repeated court victories proving the accusations were unfounded.
+This led banks, crypto-asset service providers and crowdfunding platforms to categorize ODF and its associates as high-risk clients,

-&lt;sup>1 https://en.odfoundation.eu/foundation/attacks-on-the-open-dialogue-foundation/
+1 https://en.odfoundation.eu/foundation/attacks-on-the-open-dialogue-foundation/

-Under this regulatory pressure, ODF increasingly turned into Bitcoin peer-to-peer payment tools to overcome transnational financial repression.
-These Bitcoin tools have allowed ODF to deliver humanitarian assistance to (amongst others) Ukraine since the Russian invasion in February 2022 (over €9 million as of April 2024).
+Under this regulatory pressure, ODF increasingly turned in Bitcoin peer-to-peer payment tools to overcome transnational financial repression.
+These Bitcoin tools have allowed ODF to deliver humanitarian assistance to (amongst others) Ukraine since the Russian invasion in February 2022 (over €9 million as of April 2024).3